QiruiZhang/TestSetup-openFASOC-Sky130TempSensor/README.md

 Fig. 3.
 FT232H USB-to-GPIO Bridge Board
 <br /><br />

 The last step for setting-up the bridges is to connect them to the host computer via USB cables (note the latest bridge version uses USB type-C) and figure out what their USB addresses are.
 Use "find_usb_addr.py" in this repository to achieve that.
-For example, when running line 25 and line 27 for checking which bridge board has the USB address of 'gpio0', use saleae or simply a multimeter to probe pin D0 of each board.
+For example, when running line 25 and line 27 for checking which bridge board has the USB address of 'gpio0', use a saleae logic analyzer or simply a multimeter to probe pin D0 of each board.
 The one that toggles should have the USB address from the first check.
 Correspondances can be established similarly for the second and third checks and eventually you can figure out the USB addresses for the input bridge and output bridges.
 After that, replace line 17 ~ 19 in "tempsensor_ctrl.py" with the correct USB addresses you get.

 ### 2.3 **Temperature Chamber**
 Please make sure you use a TestEquity temperature chamber with the [F4 controller](https://www.testequity.com/Series-F4-Controller) from Watlow Electric.
 Any other temperature chambers are not guaranteed to work with this setup.
 The temperature chamber can be automated through Python using an RS232 cable and the Modbus protocol.
 Install the minimalmodbus library in Python on the host computer: